TLS/SSL overview (Schannel SSP)

-Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows 10

 Schannel is a Security Support Provider (SSP) that implements the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) Internet standard authentication protocols.

-The Transport Layer Security (TLS) protocol versions 1.0, 1.1, and 1.2, Secure Sockets Layer (SSL) protocol, versions 2.0 and 3.0, Datagram Transport Layer Security (DTLS) version 1.0, and the Private Communications Transport (PCT) protocol are based on public key cryptography.
-The Security Channel (Schannel) authentication protocol suite provides these protocols.
-All Schannel protocols use a client\/server model.
+TLS versions 1.0, 1.1, and 1.2, SSL versions 2.0 and 3.0, as well as the Datagram Transport Layer Security (DTLS) protocol version 1.0, and the Private Communications Transport (PCT) protocol are based on public key cryptography.
+The Schannel authentication protocol suite provides these protocols.
+All Schannel protocols use a client/server model.

 For example, you can use TLS/SSL for:

-SSL-secured transactions with an e-commerce website
+- SSL-secured transactions with an e-commerce website

-Authenticated client access to an SSL-secured website
+- Authenticated client access to an SSL-secured website